michaelnny/miniGPT/README.md

 Try to implement a minimum version of GPT model for research and education purpose.
 Although we focus on the GPT model, the procedure is suitable to training any auto regressive language models.

 **Note**:
 Our initial goal was trying to build a full pipeline including RLHF module following the InstructGPT paper, however we soon realized that the pre-trained GPT-2 model is inadequate for complex tasks like answering open-domain questions due to it's small model size.
-Instead, we will try to implement that pipeline in another project using LLaMA.
+You can checkout the our recent project based on LLaMA at [InstructLLaMA](https://github.com/michaelnny/InstructLLaMA)

 ## What we got